 What Is The Importance Of Software Testing?

-There is an entire phase in the SDLC dedicated to software testing.
-Traditionally, it’s done after the developers have finished building the software – it’s handed over to the testing team to perform tests on it.
-This is, in my opinion, the most important part of the SDLC process.
+An entire phase in the SDLC is dedicated to software testing.
+Traditionally, it’s done after the developers have finished building the software – it’s handed over to the testing team to perform tests.
+In my opinion, this is the most important part of the SDLC process.

-The reason it’s so important is that it is the major factor in getting good quality software.
-Developing software that works and works well is the ultimate aim of a project, and the testing stage is where this is done.
-The software testing phase can be broken down into smaller stages, each of which has its own importance: Unit Testing – testing each software component individually to check that it works correctly in isolation.
+It’s so important because it is the major factor in getting good-quality software.
+Developing software that works is the ultimate aim of a project, and the testing stage is where this is done.
+The software testing phase can be broken down into smaller stages, each of which has its own importance: Unit Testing—testing each software component individually to check that it works correctly in isolation.

-System Testing – testing the entire system as a whole, ensuring all components work as expected.
-Regression Testing – testing the entire system against a pre-defined list of tests to ensure the new changes don’t impact existing functionality.
+System Testing involves testing the entire system, ensuring all components work as expected.
+Regression Testing involves testing the whole system against a pre-defined list of tests to ensure the new changes don’t impact existing functionality.
 This is important for upgrades and updates to the software.
-These are the main types of software testing, and each of them is important.
+These are the main types of software testing, and each is important.
 I believe there are three main reasons that we do software testing.

 Software Testing Results In Less Maintenance

-In an ideal world, the developers will be creating software that works first go and does not have any issues.
-However, this is not often the case – bugs appear in the system, and the software testing phase is there to pick it up.
-If it’s found before the release, that’s great.
-However, if it’s found after the release, it means that time will need to be spent finding a fix and performing more testing on it – all while the end-users are using the software.
+In an ideal world, the developers would create software that works first and has no issues.
+However, this is not often the case—bugs appear in the system, and the software testing phase is there to pick them up.
+If they’re found before the release, that’s great.
+However, if they’re found after the release, time will need to be spent finding a fix and performing more testing on it—all while the end-users are using the software.

-The time is taken to fix defects after the software is released significantly more than during the testing phase.
-The fixes need further testing and align with any maintenance releases or other schedules that the organization has set up.
+Fixing defects after the software is released is significantly longer than during the testing phase.
+The fixes need further testing and alignment with any maintenance releases or other schedules the organization has set up.
 Getting it

 - Ios – The Turkish Period And Greek War Of Independence (1821)